-Croatia: S&P raises HEP’s rating to BB+ with stable outlook30.
-March 2019. / SEE Energy News
+Croatia: S&P raises HEP’s rating to BB+ with stable outlook, SEE Energy News

 Credit rating agency Standard & Poor’s (S&P) said that it has upgraded its long-term issuer credit rating of Croatian state-owned power utility HEP to BB+ from previous BB.